NSLS-II/blop/docs/source/tutorials/simple-experiment.md

 RE.subscribe(bec)
 ```

-In order to control parameters and acquire data with Bluesky, we must follow the `NamedMovable` and `Readable` protocols.
+In order to control parameters and acquire data with Bluesky, we can follow the `NamedMovable` and `Readable` protocols.
 To do this, we implement a simple class that implements both protocols.
 An alternative to implementing these protocols yourself is to use Ophyd.
 The additional `AlwaysSuccessfulStatus` is necessary to tell the Bluesky RunEngine when a move is complete.
 For the purposes of this tutorial, every move is successful and complete immediately.

 ```{code-cell} ipython3
 class AlwaysSuccessfulStatus(Status):